lesandie/tinybird_nyc_taxi/README.md

 WHERE z_trip NOT BETWEEN -1 and 7
 ```

-## Added complexity: Data Stream
+## Improvements and added complexity: Data Stream
--- On Work --

-## Improvements

 There is always room for improvements.
 For the next iteration in the process, I would like to automate the calculation of the standard deviation and average of the series for the trip time, trip distance and passenger count variables.
-One way of doing this would be with a CTE but I have to read a little bit more the ClickHouse documentation.
+One way of doing this would be as described above using the* ``` AggregatingMergeTree``` *Engine and the* ```AggregateFunction()```*.
+I'll give it a try.

 Another way would be publishing and endpoint for the materialized view and query the data from a python script that I would happily write :-D when **I have more time (working on it)**.
 But still because of the simplicity of the model, we would need a human operator to calculate the lower and upper bounds of the distribution.

+**UPDATE 21-05-2021**:
+*Another added problem/feature that I'll be adding is: How would you manage to solve the same problem but with the added complexity of data streaming: Instead of loading the CSV, just imagine that you have a continuos stream of data and you have to detect the outliers as the data is arriving*